Astrap1/Orpits-0x02/README.md

 - The project is split into milestones and features.
 We are building the editor foundation first, then adding commands, AI, code boxes, tables, and fuzzy search in later stages.

 # Next Milestone Objectives
-For the next milestone, we plan to expand the `//` command system from basic formatting into a more complete command workflow.
+For the next milestone, we plan to implement the `//code` and `//table` features.

 The next milestone objectives are:
-- Improve the command menu so it can filter and suggest commands as the user types.
-- Implement more `//` commands, such as list creation, line breaks, inserting date/time, word count insertion, save, and export.
-- Begin implementing table creation commands.
-- Add persistence for notes, including saving and loading `.x2` files.
-- Improve error handling for invalid or incomplete commands.
-- Add basic tests or manual QA checklists for editor typing, command execution, and formatting behaviour.
-- Refine the UI based on feedback from testing the current editor prototype.
+- Implement a fully functional `//table` command
+- Add table formulas such as SUM, AVERAGE, MIN, MAX, and COUNT
+- Implement a fully functional `//code` command
+- Add code boxes that can run at least Python and C++ snippets

 # Challenges Faced
 1. Balancing keyboard-first design with discoverability